 Equally, make sure receptionists have ready answers to common questions.
 For example, "What are your fees?", "Why should I choose your firm?", "What happens next?" and "How do I find your office?"

-Perhaps the biggest common mistake is to fail to ask for the business.
+The biggest common mistake is to fail to ask for the business.
 For matters such as conveyancing or divorce, the aim is usually to book a meeting with a lawyer.
-You may need a short list of screening questions to help spot any conflicts and identify the most appropriate lawyer – or indeed whether the enquiry is wrong for your firm.
+You may need a short list of screening questions to help spot any conflicts and identify the most appropriate lawyer – or whether the enquiry is wrong for your firm.
 Have a system that allows the receptionist to check lawyers' calendars and book the appointment on the spot, without the need to call back.

 Some enquiries may instead suit phone follow-up – for example, for a more detailed screening of a potential claim by a paralegal – or the caller may not be ready for a meeting.
 If so, there should be clear agreement on what will happen next or how you will stay in contact.
 Make sure you always follow through on what you say you will do.

-Bernadette Bennett"Simple basics can make a huge difference – like answering the phone within three rings and building rapport with the caller."
+"Simple basics can make a huge difference – like answering the phone within three rings and building rapport with the caller."

 Messages and follow-up